craigjmidwinter/warpcore/README.md

 In it's most basic form, an Event is a class with two functions, `meetsCondition()` and `action()`.
 If `meetsCondition()` returns true, then `action()` will execute.
 Right now there are two different event providers, Home Assistant and Time-- All Home Assistant events get evaluated every time an event happens in Home Assistant, and Time events get evaluated once per minute.
 I'd love to add more providers so feel free to submit a pull request.

 Home Assistant events get the event data passed in to each function.
-If you want, you can execute whatever you wan directly in the action, but I would suggest dispatching a task so that you can re-use tasks as well as have the benefit of easy task diferral.
+If you want, you can execute whatever you wan directly in the action, but I would suggest dispatching a task so that you can re-use tasks as well as have the benefit of easy task deferral.

 Here's an example event: